-Task Output (provide electronically) Develop levels of value to be applied from analysed sales and lease information Provide look-up tables/matrices derived from sales analysis for: site values capitalisation rates improvement values adjustment or influencing factors adopted.
+Task Output (provide electronically) properties sold with vacant possession - direct comparison rates Develop levels of value to be applied from analysed sales and lease information.
+Provide look-up tables/matrices derived from sales analysis for: site values capitalisation rates improvement values adjustment or influencing factors adopted.
 Address by SMG in submission: key sales used and brief market commentary adopted levels of value for components used in valuation calculations (e.g. value ranges, look-up tables, matrices) adjustment or influencing factor tables that adjust the adopted levels of value in the valuation calculation.
 Statistics, exception reporting and mapping Calculate sales ratio and value shift statistics on completed valuations.
 Conduct exception reporting and valuation mapping.
 Provide the valuation statistics for nominated SMGs or groups of SMGs, as per the project plan and for all SMGs where VBPSG statistical tolerances are not achieved, including the following.
 Provide individual sales ratio on sale properties (refer Appendix C).
 Provide a summary of sales ratio statistics for each SMG.
 Discuss the conclusions drawn from the sales ratio statistics, providing justification where tolerances have not been met.
 Discuss conclusions drawn for SMGs where few sales exist.
 When there is no sale evidence for a SMG, discuss how levels of value and influencing factors have been applied.
-Provide value shift statistics for sale and non-sale properties - as set out in Appendix D - and provide reasons if tolerances were not met.
-Provide exception reports as set out in Appendix E.
+Provide value shift statistics for sale and non-sale Sta Provide value shift statistics for sale and non-sale properties - as set out in Appendix D - and provide reasons if tolerances were not met.
+Provide exception reports as set out in Appendix E. Provide analysis of valuation GIS maps as per Appendix F.